Cancer and Cake (and a 9/18 Update)

-Cancer and Cake

 Cancer and cake?

 Yes.
 I can have cancer and eat my cake too!
-I am blessed to have my 7 grandchildren join me soon for “Coco Conquers Cancer” parties after my weekly chemo treatments.
+I am blessed to have my grandchildren join me soon for

 I recently shared a touching moment with two of my older grandchildren, explaining how Coco will soon "glow in the dark" from her cancer treatments.
 (I'll find a way to make it happen!)
 They thought that was cool!
 They already knew cancer makes your hair fall out.
 So, I let them know yes, my bald head will be wrapped in various scarves or covered by caps soon.
 I described my chest-embedded port, implanted today, will make me ready to plug & play the cancer-fighting game, but will also reduce some of our playful antics for a time, and I informed them that Coco has to give her cancer cells some strong medicine that might make her feel a little sick too.
 “I have to stop cancer from partying in my body.
 Every week I have to crash the cancer party with nuclear force, and make my misbehaving cells get back to their proper jobs!”
 Hudson, my 9-year-old, said "We can have cake and let cancer know our party is better!
 Cake always makes me want to celebrate.”
 And so we shall celebrate as Coco Conquers Cancer one weekly nuclear bomb drop at a time!

 Hi friends and followers.
-I’m just taking a blah-blah blogging moment to remind us to move through life’s ups, downs, twists and turns with a keen awareness that we’re all experiencing exactly what we need to when we need it.
+I’m just taking a blah-blah blogging moment to remind us to move through life’s ups, downs, twists and turns with a keen awareness that we’re experiencing exactly what we need when we need it.
 With every UP, we NATURALLY thrive.
 Mountaintop experiences are awesome!
 Celebrate these!
 With every DOWN, however, well - it’s not easy but there’s something SUPERNATURAL in those valleys for us!
 Let’s call them green pastures.
 Give thanks for those valley lows.
 After all, it’s only called a valley because there’s another high point on the horizon.
 Life is dynamic this way.
-Our hearts have upbeats and downbeats.
+Our hearts have upbeats and downbeats indicating vitality.
 Even nature reveals new life after a seasonal death.

 For me, I know, God’s in this with me.
 Fighting for me.
 Working through me.
 So, if He’s chosen not to remove cancer from me, then there’s something good in all of this challenge for me - and you too, with the various challenges you’re facing, if you’re reading this.